AI4Bharat/indicTrans/README.md

 ### License

-The IndicBERT code (and models) are released under the MIT License.
+The IndicTrans code (and models) are released under the MIT License.

 ### Contributors